 Any of these symptoms are signs of a bunion.
 Seeing a bunion surgeon in Queens should be your first step.
 He can evaluate your foot and determine whether you need orthotics or surgery to correct the problem to avoid potentially serious complications.

 Many long-term complications can develop if you don’t treat bunions in the early stages.
 Most of them can lead to severe pain and eventually interfere with an individual’s ability to walk comfortably and can even cause permanent physical deformities to the foot and toes.
-Bunion surgery in Queens can eliminate these long term complications by preventing them before they become problems.
+Bunion surgery in Queens can eliminate these long-term complications by preventing them before they become problems.

-Dr. E, bunion doctor in Queens will explain to you that the pain and inflammation of a bunion is just the beginning.
+Dr. E, a bunion doctor in Queens will explain to you that the pain and inflammation of a bunion is just the beginning.
 You will also develop restricted movement of your big toe if a bunion is left untreated for too long.
 Over time, it will become increasingly difficult to bend your toe, and it will stiffen up, making it harder to maintain your balance.
 You may find it harder to walk on uneven ground, jog, or run.
 Standing for extended periods will become uncomfortable.

 As a bunion becomes more advanced, the bursa, fluid-filled sacs cushioning the joints, become inflamed and painful.
 This can become a chronic condition, leading to debilitating pain and inflammation.
 Left untreated, the bursa can rupture or become infected.

 Hammertoe is an abnormality of the middle toe joint of the second toe, causing pressure and pain that can be severe.
 It is caused by pressure from the inward bend of the big toe toward the second toe.
-Hammertoe can bend the toe into a hammer shape that is not only painful but makes it difficult to wear many styles of shoes due to the way the toe is curved.
+Hammertoe can bend the toe into a hammer shape that is not only painful but also makes it difficult to wear many styles of shoes due to how the toe is curved.

 This inflammation of the bones in the ball of the foot causes pain, bruising, and difficulty walking.
-Each step can be uncomfortable when weight is placed on the area at the base of the toes, or metatarsal area.
-Tingling, numbness, and the sensation of a stone or other irritation in the shoe is common.
-When left untreated, bunions can lead to individuals compensating by overcompensating when the walk, putting inappropriate pressure on their metatarsal bones, and forcing them out of alignment, leading to metatarsalgia.
+Each step can be uncomfortable when weight is placed on the area at the base of the toes, or the metatarsal area.
+Tingling, numbness, and the sensation of a stone or other irritation in the shoe are common.
+When left untreated, bunions can lead to individuals compensating by overcompensating when they walk, putting inappropriate pressure on their metatarsal bones, and forcing them out of alignment, leading to metatarsalgia.